-Luis Alberto Moreno is the President of the Inter-American Development Bank and a Board Member of the Latin American Program of the Woodrow Wilson Center for International Scholars.
+Luis Alberto Moreno is the President of the Inter-American Development Bank.

 Luis Alberto Moreno assumed the presidency of the Inter-American Development Bank on October 1, 2005.
 He was re-elected to a five-year term during a special meeting of the Bank’s Board of Governors on July 6, 2010.